mvolkmann/blog/src/swift/ARKit.md

 ## Overview

 {% aTargetBlank "https://developer.apple.com/documentation/arkit", "ARKit" %}
-is an Apple framework for rendering augmented reality experiences.
+is an Apple framework for rendering augmented reality experiences in iOS and iPadOS.

 One of the most important classes provided by ARKit is {% aTargetBlank "https://developer.apple.com/documentation/realitykit/arview", "ARView" %}.